jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

 Document Templates
 ==================

-You can freely customize and style templates of documents (DMPs).
-HTML and CSS knowledge is required and for doing more complex templates that use some conditions, loops, or macros, knowledge of `Jinja templating language <https://jinja.palletsprojects.com/en/3.1.x/>`__ (pure Python implementation) is useful.
+We can freely customize and style templates of documents (DMPs).
+HTML and CSS knowledge is required, and for doing more complex templates that use some conditions, loops, or macros, knowledge of `Jinja templating language <https://jinja.palletsprojects.com/en/3.1.x/>`__ (pure Python implementation) is useful.
+For more information, please read :ref:`the following section<document-template-development>`.

-..
-TODO:

-    Add link

-    For further information, read Template Development.

 Email Templates
 ===============

-Similarly to document templates, you can customize templates for emails sent by the Wizard located in ``templates/mail`` folder.
+Similarly to document templates, we can customize templates for emails sent by the Wizard located in ``templates/mail`` folder.
 It also uses `Jinja templating language <https://jinja.palletsprojects.com/en/3.1.x/>`__.
-And you can create HTML template, Plain Text template, add attachments, and add inline images (which can be used inside the HTML using `Content-ID <https://en.wikipedia.org/wiki/MIME#Related>`__ equal to the filename).
+And we can create HTML template, Plain Text template, add attachments, and add inline images (which can be used inside the HTML using `Content-ID <https://en.wikipedia.org/wiki/MIME#Related>`__ equal to the filename).

 Templates Structure
 -------------------